 Medication administration procedures

-If a child requires medicine we will obtain information about the child’s needs and will ensure this information is kept up-to-date.
+There may be cases where a child requires medication during their time with us.
+If a child requires medicine, we will familiarise ourselves with the child’s needs and will ensure this information is kept up-to-date.

 No smoking policy

-Smoking is a proven health risk and therefore in accordance with childcare legislation, the nursery operates a strict “No Smoking Policy” within its buildings and grounds, and when on excursions off-site.
+Smoking is a proven health risk and the nursery operates a strict “No Smoking Policy” within its buildings and grounds, and when on excursions off-site.

 Safeguarding children policy